List of Logical

 hour in the maquiladoras.
 If it happened here I'd call it brutal exploitation

-like us."
+different from us."
 Or, "Sure, the nuclear bombing of

 Hiroshima killed hundreds of thousands

-of innocent people, but in Asia they're not like us and they don't think the
+of innocent people, but in Asia they're not like us and they don't think

-same as we do about life and death."
+same way we do."
 A variety of

-the Ad Hominem Argument, most often applied to non-White populations.
+the Ad Hominem Argument, most often applied to non-white populations.

 TINA (There Is No